farlee2121/DevEssentialsBlog/content/draft/Pure-Domains-Make-Scalable-Systems/2022-05-05-2-Intelligent-Concurrency.md

 seriesId: Pure Domains Make Scalable Systems
 ---

-This is a series exploring the benefits of pure domains for scalability.
+This series explores the benefits of pure domains for scalability.
 In this post we explore how pure domains enable sophisticated concurrency rules without modifying the domain.
 <!--more-->

 Horizontal scaling (e.g. more servers instead of more powerful servers) is key to scalability.
 A event-based pure domain offers flexible concurrency control that maximizes horizontal scaling.